Max Trax: History

-In December 1995, DMX Canada (1995) Ltd., a joint venture between Shaw Cablesystems (80%) and International Cablecasting Technologies Inc. (ICT) (20%), an American company associated with the similar American service, DMX, was granted a broadcasting licence from the Canadian Radio-television and Telecommunications Commission (CRTC).
-At the time of this decision, it was proposed that the service would consist of a mixture of Canadian-produced channels, along with channels directly from the American service.
+In December 1995, DMX Canada (1995) Ltd., a joint venture between Shaw Cablesystems (80%) and International Cablecasting Technologies Inc. (ICT) (20%), a US-based company associated with the similar US service DMX, was granted a broadcasting licence from the Canadian Radio-television and Telecommunications Commission (CRTC).
+At the time of this decision, it was proposed that the service would compose of a mixture of Canadian-produced channels, along with channels directly from the US.